MainUseless/Phone-Hub/README.md

 # Phone-Controlled-Shutdown
+## Info:
+This project allows the user to control his PC's in a local network through any platform/app that allows sending messages to that phone. provided that there exists a spare android phone that is connected to the same local network and the PC's are running the provided TCP server script.

 ## pre-requisites:
 - A spare android phone that is always connected to the same network that will always be left on and in the same place.
 - [send/expect](https://play.google.com/store/apps/details?id=com.asif.plugin.sendexpect&hl=en&gl=US) ,[macrodroid](https://play.google.com/store/apps/details?id=com.arlosoft.macrodroid&hl=en&gl=US) ,[macrodroid helper](https://www.macrodroidforum.com/index.php?threads/macrodroid-helper-apk.1/) and [WOL](https://play.google.com/store/apps/details?id=co.uk.mrwebb.wakeonlan&hl=en&gl=US) installed.